liberland/Constitution/Constitution.md

 ### Article 106: Passage of this Constitution

-This Constitution has been submitted by the Cabinet on ...
+This Constitution has been submitted by the Cabinet to the Congress on ...

+This Constitution has been proposed by the Congress for a Referendum on ...

 This Constitution has been adopted by the Referendum ...